What Is a Catastrophic Personal Injury?

 A catastrophic injury can place a severe strain on the victim and the victim’s family, emotionally and financially.

 Common causes of catastrophic injuries are falls, motor vehicle or pedestrian accidents, train accidents, and industrial and construction accidents.
-Other causes can include acts of medical malpractice or violence, sporting accidents, defective products, and falling objects.
+Other causes can include acts violence, sporting accidents, defective products, and falling objects.

 The nurse at Rocky Walton’s office explained more to me about my medical condition than my own doctor did.
 She was very helpful.
 Elizabeth H.